-- (i) Firstly, the principle decisions as indicated in (i vii) above must be taken first, subject to the confirmation by the detailed further investigation. - (ii) Secondly, identify which roads within the CBD will serve permanently as the recognized public transport routes (instituted through by-laws).
-Public transport vehicles will not be allowed to use any other roads in the CBD area as part of their normal service delivery process. - (iii) Identify where scattered loading points will be provided along these roads, based on the principle of one loading point for each second alternative block along all identified public transport routes.

-- (iv) As a preliminary measure to release the immediate capacity pressure, implement the loading point development program by means of budgeting, designing and implementing the scattered loading points program.
+- (vii) Firstly, principle decisions in terms of the above recommendations must be taken first, subject to the confirmation by the detailed further investigation. - (viii) Secondly, identify which roads within the CBD will serve permanently as the recognized public transport routes (instituted through by-laws).
+Refer to the suggested routes indicated in Figure 4.3.
+Public transport vehicles will not be allowed to use any other roads in the CBD area as part of their normal service delivery process. - (ix) Identify where scattered loading points (Figure 4.3) will be provided along these roads, based on the principle of one loading point for each second alternative block along all identified public transport routes. - (x) As a preliminary measure to release the immediate capacity pressure, implement the loading point development program by means of budgeting, designing and implementing the scattered loading points program.
 Note that the choice of the position of the future macro terminal might affect the positioning of the loading points.
-Technical specifications would have to be designed that are tailor-made for Polokwane. - (v) At the same time when the above steps are implemented, a program must be launched to develop the macro terminal.
+Technical specifications would have to be designed that are tailor-made for Polokwane.

+- (xi) At the same time when the above steps are implemented, a program must be launched to develop the macro terminal.
 A budget for this process must be provided and a steering committee must be appointed consisting of all relevant role players.
 The detailed investigation must be initiated based on the principle recommendations of this conceptional report, should it be adopted.
-An evaluation and feasibility analysis of the identified potential sites must be performed. - (vi) Based on the approved recommendations of the detailed investigation, the design and implementation steps must be taken.
+An evaluation and feasibility analysis of the identified potential sites must be performed. - (xii) Based on the approved recommendations of the detailed investigation, the design and implementation steps must be taken.